 The fluyt ship Jonker sailed for the Dutch East India Company (VOC).
 She was sent to the East to serve as a ship sailing for the inter-Asiatic trade.

-On the 21th of October 1647 the ship Jonker was lost during her voyage coming from Japan.
+On 21 October 1647, the ship Jonker was lost during her voyage coming from Japan.
 She wrecked at Wankang near Guangzhou in China.
 During this event 55 of the 90 people on board drowned and the ship was lost with an enormous load of silver and copper.
 This voyage was only her first return during her inter-Asiatic travels.

 - Dutch-Asiatic Shipping.